-The Council is committed to the highest possible standards of openness, probity and accountability.
-In line with that commitment we expect employees, and others that we deal with, who have serious concerns about any aspect of the Council's work to come forward and voice those concerns.
+We are committed to the highest possible standards of openness, probity and accountability.
+In line with that commitment we expect employees, and others that we deal with, who have serious concerns about any aspect of the council's work to come forward and voice those concerns.

 There are six types of wrongdoing that a whistleblower can report:

 - criminal activity (including potential bribery, corruption, financial fraud or mismanagement);

 - failure to comply with a legal obligation or requirement;

 - dangers to health and safety;

 - damage / likely damage to the environment;

 - deliberate concealment of any of the above matters.

 If you have any concerns about the letting or management of a contract you can contact either: